 Finding out that your email campaign has gotten you blacklisted can feel like a nightmare.
 You’re scared that you’ll lose email contact with your subscribers and miss out on potential business – and how do you even work to get yourself off this list?
 How did you even get on it?
 Before you start to panic, know it’s not the end of the world for your email to end up on a blacklist.

 If you notice that your open rate has gone down severely, it might be a sign that you’ve been blacklisted.
-Use a resource like MX Toolbox to see if your suspicions might be true.
+Read our Blacklist Check guide to learn more.

 Once you’ve figured out why you were blacklisted, take immediate steps to remedy the issue and make sure to be more careful in the future.

 There are a few things you can do to prevent being blacklisted.
 Reputable senders work hard to build their lists slowly over time, so if your email list suddenly surges in size, it could indicate that you’re accumulating email addresses in a way that goes against email marketing best practices and puts you at risk of being identified as a spammer.
 Often, purchased email lists are full of fake addresses and spam traps.